Tshepiso Mbangiwa (Botswana-Harvard Partnership)

-Tshepiso is currently working on a sub-study of the AMBITION clinical trial.
-The sub-study focusses upon the implementation of diagnostic PCR methods to investigate fungal load and metabolism of Cryptococcus neoformans during human meningoencephalitis in HIV-infected patients.
+A good deal of Tshepiso’s work focusses upon an AMBITION sub-study.
+This focusses upon the implementation of diagnostic PCR methods to investigate fungal load and metabolism of Cryptococcus neoformans during human meningoencephalitis in HIV-infected patients.
 The diagnostic methods developed by Tshepiso will be tested on CSF, blood and plasma samples from AMBITION patients) that have been collected on Day 1, Day 3, Day 7 and Day 14 of the patient journey.
-The patients in question will have been enrolled at the recruiting sites in Gaborone and Blantyre.
-The method will then be used to assess the fungal clearance in both arms of the clinical trial and will also be analysed as a prognostic factor.
+The patients in question have been enrolled at the recruiting sites in Gaborone and Blantyre.
+The method will be used to assess the fungal clearance in both arms of the clinical trial and will also be analysed as a prognostic factor.
 It will then be compared against existing methods of diagnosing cryptococcosis, including quantitative culture and cryptococcal antigen assays (IMMY CrAg /BioSynex Crypto PS).

 “Being a PhD student in the Molecular Mycology Unit has been an eye-opening experience.
 With my background in HBV epidemiology, I have come to appreciate both molecular biology and medical mycology.
 In the six months that I have been working in the Institut Pasteur lab, I have learned a lot about the epidemiology and pathogenesis of cryptococcosis.
 I have also had the opportunity to observe some of the laboratory procedures that are used to test for cryptococcosis.
 These have included growing colonies on l-Canavanine glycine bromothymol blue (CGB) agar to differentiate between C.gattii and C.neoformans strains, and using a matrix-assisted laser desorption/ionization (MALDI-TOF) procedure to characterize cryptococcus and other microbes by measuring the mass to ion ratio of an ion.
 I have also had the pleasure of observing India ink testing and a lumbar puncture procedure at Necker Hospital under the supervision of Prof. Olivier Lortholary.